guide

 If you're familiar with code, this is similar syntax to JavaScript Template Literals - I chose that syntax to be comfortable for techie types, easy enough to type, and also while being hard to accidentally trigger in a regular piece of text for non-programmers by mistake.

-You can have these variables anywhere in your prompt, in any number - so if you have a brand name, brand description, website url, and so forth, you can have variables for each like:
+You can have these variables anywhere in your action, in any number - so if you have a brand name, brand description, website url, and so forth, you can have variables for each like:

 Please review the following for congruency and suggest improvements for brand alignment: